Dr. Uzair Javaid

 Predicted increase in the data monetization market by 2030

 This presents a unique opportunity for organizations with excess data to create alternate revenue streams through data monetization that is if they can bypass stringent data privacy and protection laws, and maintain data utility, value, and security by applying extensive data anonymization techniques which in recent time have not been proven to be as effective as they once were.
+But we are here to discuss solutions, not problems.
+And the solution is the much-talked-about synthetic data.

-What is Synthetic Data:
+1. What is Synthetic Data:

 Synthetic data is created through advanced AI models that use deep learning methods to mirror the statistical characteristics of real-world data, all while avoiding any replication of personal information.
 Techniques like Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Transformers are used to analyze the statistical patterns of original datasets that recreate the complex multivariate relationships present in the original data, ensuring no direct connection to individual data points protecting the anonymity of the data sources while preserving its statistical integrity which is why synthetic data can be used effectively for data monetization.